 - 4. One-half or more of the members of the Board of Directors. - 5.
 One-half or more of the members of the Executive Committee. - 6.
-The chairman and the vice-chairs of the Board of Directors. - 7.
+The chairman and all of the vice-chairs of the Board of Directors. - 7.
+The chair of the Board of Directors and the chief executive officer. - 8.
 The secretary and the deputy secretary of the Board of Directors.